 There are numerous advantages to becoming a citizen of the United States.
 For example, citizens hold a valid U.S. passport, which grants them the ability to travel internationally with significantly more freedom than permanent residents.
 U.S. citizens can also vote, help family members obtain their green cards, and – most importantly – they never have to worry about being deported.
 Unfortunately, establishing citizenship is a very complex area of immigration law, and your citizenship status is too valuable to jeopardize by submitting an application without consulting an experienced attorney.
-If you would like to speak with a first-class citizenship lawyer in Los Angeles, CA, the team at the Law Offices of Joshua L. Goldstein, P.C. are here to help you sort through your options and assist you in realizing your dream of becoming an American citizen.
+If you would like to speak with a first-class citizenship lawyer in Los Angeles, CA, the team at the Goldstein Immigration Lawyers, P.C. are here to help you sort through your options and assist you in realizing your dream of becoming an American citizen.

 Establishing U.S. Citizenship through N-400 Naturalization